 CAA-accredited programs elect the academic and practitioner members of the CAA.
 Each program, whether accredited in audiology or speech-language pathology, may cast one vote for each vacancy on the CAA, regardless of whether the position is in audiology or speech-language pathology.
 Candidacy programs are not eligible to vote.

-The CAA will provide the program director for each accredited program in good-standing instructions and the link to the election site.
-Online voting is planned to commence Thursday, August 26, 2021, and will conclude Wednesday, September 15, 2021, at 11:59 p.m.
+The CAA provides the program director for each accredited program in good standing with voting instructions and a link to the election site.
+Online voting begins Monday, August 28, 2023, and ends Friday, September 15, 2023, at 11:59 p.m.
 EDT.

-The CAA Nominating Committee develops the slates of candidates from among the submitted volunteer applications, for positions on the CAA beginning January 1, 2022.
-Accredited programs will select from among the candidates to fill the four vacancies.
+The CAA Nominating Committee developed the following slates of candidates to serve on the CAA beginning January 1, 2024.
+Accredited programs will select from among these candidates to fill the six vacancies.

 Communication Sciences and Disorders